IAS on Facebook

 - The Show Chairs this year are Alex Bello and Albert Huntington.
 Please feel free to contact either one with questions or issues.

-- The legendary Auction will feature an assortment of rare donated plants, including a large shipment from Peter and Sin Yeng's research collection, many never-before available in the USA, and a number of rare and LARGE Amorphophallus species.
+- The legendary Auction will feature an assortment of rare donated plants.
 Many additional donations will be available, and we are planning on a slightly different format this year, with a daytime auction at 11am in the Garden House in addition to the traditional evening event.
 If you have a special plant you'd like to donate to the auction, please contact Alex Bello for more information.
 There will be no internet bidding this year, so get your banquet tickets now.

-- The menu will feature delicious catered Cuban cuisine from Mary Anderson.
+- The menu will feature delicious catered Cuban cuisine arranged by Mary Anderson.

 - Confirmed vendors this year include: